kontent-ai/model-generator-net/README.md

 # Kentico Cloud model generator utility for .NET

 This utility generates strongly-typed models based on Content Types in a Kentico Cloud project.
-The models are supposed to be used together with the [Kentico Cloud Delivery SDK for .NET](https://github.com/Kentico/delivery-sdk-net).
+The models are supposed to be used together with the [Kentico Cloud Delivery SDK for .NET](https://github.com/Kentico/delivery-sdk-net) or [Kentico Cloud Content Management SDK for .NET](https://github.com/Kentico/content-management-sdk-net).
 Please read the [documentation](https://github.com/Kentico/delivery-sdk-net/wiki/Working-with-Strongly-Typed-Models-(aka-Code-First-Approach)#customizing-the-strong-type-binding-logic) to see all benefits of this approach.

 ## Get the tool